danielmeans/practical-deep-learning/questions.md

 - The are parameters for paramters, high-level parameters that govern the meaining of the weight parameters.

 What's the best way to avoid failures when using AI in an organization?
-Understanding test and validation sets.
+-Understanding test and validation sets.